 Careful review of each revised document prior to submission can prevent unnecessary delays.

-Report of New Information
+Submitting a Report of New Information

 The WCM IRB requires investigators to report certain events or circumstances that occur during the conduct of a study, including situations where participants experience unanticipated or anticipated problems during the course of the research study.
 There are specific reporting timelines; familiarizing yourself with the requirements will help in avoiding non-compliance.